Context-Aware Timewise VAEs for Real-Time Vehicle Trajectory Prediction: Experiments

 \subsection{Case Studies}

-Fig.~\ref{fig:cases} shows predictions obtained with ContextVAE on the \textit{Lyft} dataset.
-As can be seen, using maps makes the model aware of the lanes and results in covering the ground-truth trajectories closely, while also accounting for other possible driving maneuvers that could be taken.
-In the first three scenes, for example, ContextVAE accurately assigns samples to different lanes at the multi-lane intersections.
-In the fourth scene, the model predicts the target vehicle's turning-left behavior along with a potential U-turn behavior.
-The last two cases exemplify non map-compliant behaviors, where the vehicle drives from and to the off-map region, respectively.
-While graph-based methods typically struggle with off-road cases, our approach accurately predicts the vehicles' movement.
+Figure~\ref{fig:cases} shows predictions obtained with ContextVAE on the \textit{Lyft} dataset.
+As can be seen, using maps makes the model aware of the lanes and results in covering the ground-truth trajectories closely, while also accounting for other possible driving maneuvers.
+In the first three scenes, ContextVAE accurately assigns samples to different lanes at the multi-lane intersections.
+In the fourth, it predicts the target vehicle's turning-left behavior along with a potential U-turn behavior.
+The last two cases exemplify non map-compliant behaviors, as the vehicle drives from and to the off-map region, respectively.
+While graph-based methods typically struggle with off-road cases, ContextVAE accurately predicts the vehicles' motion.

-In Fig.~\ref{fig:cases_map}, we highlight additional examples comparing the prediction results of ContextVAE to the results obtained when the map and its related attention mechanism are disabled from the observation encoder.
+In Fig.~\ref{fig:cases_map}, we highlight additional examples comparing the prediction results of ContextVAE when the map and its related attention mechanism are disabled from the observation encoder.
 Ignoring maps can lead to myopic as well as wrong predictions.
-In the first two cases, for example, the model predicts that the target vehicle will keep driving straight and does not account for the multi-modal decisions at intersections.
-While in the third scene, the model predicts multi-modal driving trajectories, such trajectories are invalid as the vehicle can only take a right turn.
+In the first two cases, the model predicts that the target vehicle will keep driving straight and does not account for the multi-modal decisions at intersections.
+In the third scene, the model predicts multi-modal trajectories but are invalid as the vehicle can only take a right turn.
 In contrast, accounting for map attention leads to map-compliant paths and helps to predict potential turning behaviors at intersections.

-As discussed in the ablation study, the social attention mechanism of the observation encoder is equally important, allowing the model to infer the interactions between agents in the scene.
-Fig.~\ref{fig:cases_neighbor} depicts an indicative example where ContextVAE performs prediction with and without using the S-ATTN mechanism.
-In the latter case, we rely only on the agent's local state $\mathbf{s}_i^t$ to sequentially update the RNN hidden state $\mathbf{q}_i^t$ of the observation encoder after it has been initialized using our M-ATTN mechanism.
-Our S-ATTN mechanism pays attention to the stopped car in front of the target vehicle and helps the model to make predictions that are compliant with human driving behavior.
-Note how the predictive trajectory distribution accurately captures the motion pattern of the target vehicle that slows down to avoid colliding with its neighbor as opposed to when no social attention is used.